The geometry of 2-calibrated manifolds: Pseudo-holomorphic jets

 One checks that the notion of holonomic reference frame does not depend either on the fixed approximately holomorphic coordinates, or in the chosen reference sections of $E_k$ to define $\mu_{k,x,I}$.
 Only the constants involved in the definition change.

 In this situation there is still a weak point.
-The main goal is to construct sections whose pseudo-holomorphic $r$-jets are transversal to certain stratifications.
+The main goal is to construct sections whose pseudo-holomorphic $r$-jets are transverse to certain stratifications.
 For that we need the pseudo-holomorphic $r$-jets to be A.H. sections of the bundles $\mathcal{J}^r_DE_k$ (resp. $\mathcal{J}^rE_k$ for symplectic manifolds with $J$-complex distribution $G$), so that we can apply the transversality results from approximately holomorphic theory (to be proved in section \ref{sec:mainthm}).
-We intend to use holonomic reference frames defined as follows: if $I$ is one of the (n+1)-tuples introduced before we set
+We intend to use holonomic reference frames defined as follows: if $I$ is one of the ($n+1$)-tuples introduced before we set

-In the K\"ahler case and due to the presence of curvature (see \cite{Au02}), the coupled jets are not anymore holomorphic sections of $ \mathcal{J}^r_{n,m}$ w.r.t. the complex structure induced by the connection.
+In the K\"ahler case and due to the presence of curvature (see \cite{Au02}), the coupled jets are not anymore holomorphic sections of $ \mathcal{J}^r_{n,m}$ with respect to the complex structure induced by the connection.
 Similarly, the frames $\nu_{k,x,I}$ fail to be families of holonomic frames because the sections are not approximately holomorphic if $r\geq 1$.
 This difficulty is overcome by introducing a new almost complex structure (a new connection) in $\mathcal{J}^r_DE_k$ (resp. $\mathcal{J}^rE_k$).
-This is the content of the following proposition whose proof is given in section \ref{sec:newconn}.
+This is the content of the following proposition whose proof is given in \ref{sec:newconn}.

-\begin{proposition} The sequence $\mathcal{J}_D^r E_k\rightarrow (M,D,J,g_k)$ --which is very ample for the connections $\nabla_{k,r}$ previously described-- admits new connections $\nabla_{k,H_r}$ such that: \begin{enumerate} \item $\nabla_{k,r}-\nabla_{k,H_r} \in D^{*0,1}\otimes \mathrm{End}(\mathcal{J}_D^r E_k)$.
+\begin{proposition} The sequence $\mathcal{J}_D^r E_k\rightarrow (M,D,J,g_k)$ -which is very ample for the connections $\nabla_{k,r}$ previously described- admits new connections $\nabla_{k,H_r}$ such that: \begin{enumerate} \item $\nabla_{k,r}-\nabla_{k,H_r} \in D^{*0,1}\otimes \mathrm{End}(\mathcal{J}_D^r E_k)$.
 Hence, if in order to compute the pseudo-holomorphic jets (definition \ref{def:psjets}) we use the connections $\nabla_{k,H_r}$ instead of $\nabla_{k,r}$, then the result is the same. \item Let us denote the curvatures of $\nabla_{k,H_r}$ and $\nabla_{k,r}$ by $F_{k,H_r}$ and $F_{k,r}$ respectively.
 Then $F_{k,H_r}\approxeq F_{k,r}$ and hence $(\mathcal{J}_D^r E_k,\nabla_{k,H_r})$ is a very ample sequence.